 Though Adderall may be an effective treatment for ADHD, and even narcolepsy or obesity, abusing it is dangerous.
 Using Adderall outside of prescription guidelines can easily lead to addiction.
 This is marked by loss of control of drug use and continued use of Adderall even if it is ineffective or harmful.

-Find Treatment For Adderall Addiction
+Find Help and Treatment For Adderall Addiction

 A fundamental treatment method for Adderall addiction is dialectical behavior therapy (DBT).
 DBT works with individuals to improve their emotional regulation and restructure their lives.
 Through mindfulness, acceptance and positive change, individuals can learn to build healthy relationships and environments that support a substance-free life.